Woutitit/woutitit.github.io/in-depth/sample-quality-in-a-digital-world.md

 Now, all this said though, is that you should really not worry too much about dither.
 As you can see here https://www.youtube.com/watch?v=cIQ9IXSUzuM& in the dither section, 16 and 24 bits have literally inaudible disortion.
 In fact, they have a *signal-to-noise* ratio of respectively 96db for 16-bit and 144db for 24-bit (or is that for *noise floor* with dither?
 Either way it's not going to be too fluctuating).
 What that means is that for 16-bit, the actual signal is 96db louder than the *noise floor*.
 And thus, ,if your signal is not even 96db loud (which is already very loud) you won't even hear the *noise*.
 On top of that, even if the noise becomes as loud as for a human to be audible, the actual signal is already so loud that it completely drowns out - to our ear anyway - the noise.

-## Conclusion
-So to conclude, should we still worry about samplerate and bit depth in a practical setting?
-Well, yes but not in depth.

-First of all, you should know that in order to have a quality recording you'd want to have a samplerate of at least 44.1k Hz and a bit depth of 16-24 bit.
-However, you usually don't need to worry about that since most modern audio interfaces will already do that out-of-the-box obviously.
-Even if processing your audio with non-linear effects (which can cause aliasing) you don't need to worry since our soundcard (and any good soundcard) has a bandlimit of 20k anyway (?).

-Secondly, you also need to be high-level aware of what recording at HIGHER rates and bit depths can do for you.
-They do NOTHING for audio quality but they can be useful if you want to later manipulate and add (non-linear) effects to the audio.
-See "Sampling" for exactly what they can do for you.
-Note also that in terms of intermodulation distortion (See "Intermodulation Distortion"), a higher sample rate is disfavored and that if you're recording at a high sample rate (and your mic can pick it up) and then downsample (without filtering) you'll get a ton of aliasing of these higher frequencies (see "Aliasing", the distortion part, it's basically the same).

-Thirdly, you need to be high-level aware of what recording at LOWER rates and bit depths can do for you.
-You need to know that these will audibly lower audio quality.
-Generally, when you see samples out there that are recorded at a sample rate of less than 44.1k Hz and/or a bit depth of 8-bits and lower you need to realize these are low bandwidth/resolution recordings.
-That said, they CAN be used if you like how they sound and if you like the distortion that both aliasing and/or bigger quantization errors bring.
-In fact, often people might *bitcrush* (https://en.wikipedia.org/wiki/Bitcrusher) a perfectly fine sample or synth sound as a form of saturation/distortion because these effects both add (and in case of *downsampling* also remove) harmonics thus make a sound warmer (what is warmer?).
-To read more about how people use both sample rate reduction and resolution reduction as effects read "Common FX explained" and "Sampling".

-Lastly, you do need to be aware about *aliasing* and when it can occur, what it sounds like, when it is a problem and what can be done about it.
-We touched on it here, but to really learn about it, go to the article "Aliasing" and "Sampling".

 ## Audio vs. MIDI playback
 > To learn more about MIDI, see "Synthesis" article.